Consensus Multiplicative Weights Update: Learning to Learn using Projector-based Game Signatures: Experiments

 We consider 3 versions of each algorithm: \textbf{\textit{Base}}, \textbf{\textit{Partial-RL}} and \textbf{\textit{Full-RL}}, all trained with the methodology described above.
 The RL policy in the \textbf{\textit{Base}} method learns the coefficients of the vanilla versions of the algorithms ($h$ for all algorithms, $\epsilon$ in addition for CMWU), and has its state $s_t$ masked, i.e. it doesn't know about trajectory information nor the game signature (cf. section \ref{rl}), and therefore outputs constant coefficients (chosen however to optimize performance during training across the spectrum of games).
 The \textbf{\textit{Partial-RL}} method is an improvement over the Base method in that the policy knows about trajectory information and the game signature.
 The \textbf{\textit{Full-RL}} method learns 4 coefficients for each algorithm.
 For CMWU, we learn $(h_1, h_2, \epsilon_1,\epsilon_2)$ as mentioned in section \ref{rl}.
 For OGDA and OMD, we learn separate coefficients for both players and both the mirror and regular steps.
 For OMWU, we learn different coefficients for the current and previous gradients $\nabla_t$, $\nabla_{t-1}$.

 We train policies with PPO \cite{ppo}.
-At test time, we evaluate on mixtures of $k=1$ to 4 pure components as reported in table \ref{tab1} as well as purely random games, where the acronyms used are defined in corollary \ref{d8}, over 200 seeds (iteration budget $\tau$ is detailed in appendix).
+At test time, we evaluate on mixtures of $k=1$ to 4 pure components as reported in table \ref{tab1}, where the acronyms used are defined in corollary \ref{d8}, over 200 seeds (iteration budget $\tau$ is detailed in appendix).
 We construct these $k-$mixtures as previously discussed.
 Note that for clarity of presentation, we have grouped the symmetric and antisymmetric versions of the games on the same row, i.e. the row ZT will contain mixtures of ZST and ZAT, the row ZT + CCy mixtures of ZST, ZAT, CSCy, CACy.
 We find in table \ref{tab1} that RL-based methods perform well across the spectrum of games compared to the base counterparts, indicating that the policy is able to exploit trajectory information as well as the game signature.
 CMWU displays slightly best performance across all $k$-mixtures, notably on the challenging mixture of zero-sum and cooperative cyclic components ZCy + CCy, where other methods fail.
 There, we learn to apply low, sometimes negative learning rate, as well as high Hessian coefficient in order to "tame" the cyclicity.
 In figure \ref{ff3}, we illustrate this phenomenon by displaying last-iterate convergence $\frac{\delta(x^t,y^t)}{ \delta(x^0,y^0)}$ as a function of time $t$.
+To further confirm that the policy is able to exploit the signature, we conducted a small ablation study: we ran the Partial-RL CMWU method of table \ref{tab1} by zeroing-out the game signature, so that the policy input contains all trajectory information except from the signature.
+We get results in line with the Base method, where no information is known, which shows that the signature is crucial: specifically, ZCy + CCy and ZT + ZCy + CCy respectively decrease from 8 to 96, 19 to 70, hence we learn how to converge in these games by exploiting the signature.